 The Razer BlackWidow V4 Pro isn't suitable for use with mobile devices or tablets.

 The Razer BlackWidow V4 Pro is a good keyboard for programming.
-It feels well-built and has good ergonomics due to its adjustable incline settings and detachable wrist rest.
+It feels well-built and has adjustable incline settings and a detachable wrist rest.
 You can program macros to any key, and there are eight dedicated macro buttons on the left side of the keyboard that you can program directly on the board or using the customization software.
 It also has full RGB backlighting with shine-through keycaps that are easy to see in darker rooms.
 The clicky Green switches are fairly light to press and provide satisfying clicky feedback.
 Unfortunately, some of these switches sound and feel somewhat inconsistent.
 This keyboard is also available with linear Yellow switches, which we don't expect to exhibit this same inconsistency.

 The Razer BlackWidow V4 Pro is available in a black colorway with either Razer Green or Razer Yellow switches.
 There are no variants available at the time of writing.
 We purchased and tested this keyboard with Razer Green switches, and you can see the label for our unit here.